Copyright 2023 © Martin W. Hodges | All Rights Reserved | Developed by wsiwps.com

 - Your recent medical records

 A lawyer will conduct a thorough investigation of the accident.
-That’s how an attorney is able to evaluate your claim and help negotiate a fair settlement for an accident that you did not cause.
+That’s how an experienced attorney is able to evaluate your claim and help negotiate a fair settlement for an accident that you did not cause.

 The lawyer can also bring in the four elements of negligence to prove your innocence.
 They are: